List of unproduced DC Comics projects: George Miller's Justice League: Mortal

 In 2007, Warner Bros. hired husband and wife duo Michele and Kieran Mulroney to write a script for a Justice League film.
 Titled Justice League: Mortal, they submitted their script to Warner Bros. in June, receiving positive feedback, which prompted the studio to immediately fast track production in the hopes of filming to begin before the 2007-2008 Writers Guild of America strike.
 Warner Bros. intended for Justice League: Mortal to be the start of a new film franchise, and to branch out into separate sequels and spin-offs.
 Jason Reitman was the original choice to direct Justice League, but he turned it down.
 George Miller signed to direct that September, with Barrie Osbourne producing on a projected $220 million budget.

 Over 40 actors and actresses were auditioning for the ensemble superhero roles.
 Miller intended to cast younger actors as he wanted them to "grow" into their roles over the course of several films.
 D. J. Cotrona was cast as Superman, along with Armie Hammer as Batman.
 Megan Gale was cast as Wonder Woman, although other actresses were considered for the role such as Jessica Biel (who declined the role after being in negotiations), Teresa Palmer, Shannyn Sossamon, and Mary Elizabeth Winstead, the latter who auditioned for the role.
 Palmer was cast as Talia al Ghul, whom Miller had in mind to act with a Russian accent.
 Hip hop musician Common was cast as John Stewart / Green Lantern (a role originally offered to Columbus Short), while Adam Brody was cast as the Flash.
 Jay Baruchel was cast as the lead villain, Maxwell Lord.
 Longtime Miller collaborator Hugh Keays-Byrne was cast as Martian Manhunter, while Aquaman's casting was not determined.

 Although the Writers Strike delayed the project, the development was fast tracked once more in February 2008 when the strike ended.
 Warner Bros. and Miller wanted to start filming immediately, but production was pushed back three months.
 Originally, the majority of Justice League: Mortal was to be shot at Fox Studios Australia in Sydney, with other locations scouted nearby at local colleges, and Sydney Heads doubling for Happy Harbor.
 The production crew was composed entirely of Australians, but the Australian government denied Warner Bros. a 40 percent tax rebate as they felt they had not hired enough Australian actors.
 Production offices were then moved to Vancouver Film Studios in Canada.
-Filming was pushed back to July, and the film was planned to be released in summer 2009.
+Filming was pushed back to July, and the film was planned to be released in the summer of 2009.

-With production delays continuing, and the success of The Dark Knight in 2008, Warner Bros. decided to cancel to project.
-Cotrona's and Hammer's options expired and the studio allowed director Christopher Nolan to separately complete his Batman trilogy with The Dark Knight Rises in 2012.
+With production delays continuing, and the success of The Dark Knight in 2008, Warner Bros. decided to cancel the project.
+Cotrona's and Hammer's options expired, and the studio allowed director Christopher Nolan to separately complete his Batman trilogy with The Dark Knight Rises in 2012.